ggreer/geoff.greer.fm/_posts/2016-03-18-warrantless-fingerprinting.md

 Does this sound familiar?

-This post isn't about warrantless fingerprinting.
-Our current legal system is the result of many historical accidents.
+Our current legal system is the product of many historical accidents.
 In some circumstances, it may give too much leeway to police and prosecutors.
 In others, it may give too little.
 Reasonable, intelligent people can come to different conclusions about this.
-Many of those in favor of warrantless X are not authoritarian or fascistic.
+Those in favor of warrantless X are not authoritarian or fascistic.
+Those against warrantless X are not paranoid anarchists.

 Even if you think the police should need a warrant to dust for fingerprints, you can at least recognize that reasonable people can disagree on the matter.
+And [stop getting outraged]({% post_url 2015-03-25-please-stop-getting-outraged %}).